SixSq/hn-docs/docs/training/end-users/onedata.rst

   $ ls -l ls -l /mnt/onedata/space-load/

-It should reflect the files you have upload with the web interface
+It should reflect the files you uploaded from the web interface

 - Creating files from OneClient

 Either::

-  $ touch /mnt//mnt/onedata/space-load/somefile
+  $ touch /mnt/onedata/space-load/somefile

 Or::

-  $ cp somefile /mnt//mnt/onedata/space-load/
+  $ cp somefile /mnt/onedata/space-load/

 After refreshing your OneProvider web page, you should see your new files in the web interface